FSipiano/newbieDictionary/README.md

 ### Key-Value Pairs

 Key-value pairs let us give labels (or keys) to pieces of information (or values).
 We can use the labels to retrieve that information later on.
 They are also called attribute-value pairs.
 The key is like an index, but can be a more sensible way to name a piece of information than by its position.
 We can add key-value pairs to data structures like objects (e.g. in JavaScript), or dictionaries (in Python).
 Pair a key with its value by using a colon between them.
 Separate each complete pair with a comma when entering them.
 E.g. `{keyA: valueA, keyB: valueB, keyC: valueC}` contains three key-value pairs.

+### LAMP -
+Acronym for "Linux Apache MySQL PHP."
+A 'LAMP Stack' groups these software applications into a platform usable for server testing, or local server deployments.

 ### Library -
 A collection of functions which can be added to your application and the functions called as necessary, just like any other functions in the application.
 More precisely any object, not only functions can be stored in a library, but the vast majority of libraries only contain functions.